+So, BHI identify the relevant property in respect to representativeness as F. From here, they argue that skeptical theism does not add anything to debates about the problem of evil, since whether the goods we know of are representative in respect to F ultimately depends on whether there is a good that justifies God in allowing evil.
+In their words:

-So, BHI identify the relevant property in respect to representativeness as F. From this, they claim that “the question of whether or not the possible goods we know about are representative of the possible goods there are amounts to the question of whether or not any unknown good justifies God in allowing horrendous evils.
+[T]he question of whether or not the possible goods we know about are representative of the possible goods there are amounts to the question of whether or not any unknown good justifies God in allowing horrendous evils.
 But the question of whether any unknown good justifies God in allowing horrendous evils is what motivated our investigations into representativeness in the first place!
-Bergmann’s talk of the representativeness of goods amounts not to a solution but to a repackaging of the original problem.”
+Bergmann’s talk of the representativeness of goods amounts not to a solution but to a repackaging of the original problem.

 This is because if there is no good that justifies God in allowing evil, then our knowledge of goods is representative in respect to F. But if there is a good that justifies God, then, of course, our knowledge is not representative in respect to F. Hence the question really amounts to whether or not there is such a good.
 Thus, BHI endorse

-The Ontological Thesis (TOT): (A) if there is a morally justifying reason for E, then our knowledge of goods is not representative, and (B) if there is not a morally justifying reason for E, then our knowledge of goods is representative.
+The Ontological Thesis: (A) if there is a morally justifying reason for E, then our knowledge of goods is not representative, and (B) if there is not a morally justifying reason for E, then our knowledge of goods is representative.

-TOT is true enough if we take, as BHI do, the relevant property in respect to representativeness to be F. But if the relevant property is V, then TOT is unmotivated; we have no reason to believe it if the relevant property is V. To see why, consider the following: (p = free will is the greatest good there is, q = free will justifies God in allowing E)
+The Ontological Thesis is true enough if we take, as BHI do, the relevant property in respect to representativeness to be F. But if the relevant property is V, then The Ontological Thesis is unmotivated; we have no reason to believe it if the relevant property is V. To see why, consider the following: (p = free will is the greatest good there is, q = free will justifies God in allowing E)

 Case 1: p & q

 Now, suppose that S believes that free will justifies God in allowing evil.
 Per Case 1, she is correct.
 However, Case 1 entails that there are no goods that are greater than free will.
 Now, suppose we have representative knowledge of all other goods: we know mildly valuable goods (etc.) in addition the most valuable good (i.e. free will).
-It follows from this that (A) of TOT is false: there is a morally justifying reason for E, but our knowledge of goods is representative.
-And hence we have no reason to accept, and indeed, have reason to reject, (A) of TOT.
+It follows from this that (A) of The Ontological Thesis is false: there is a morally justifying reason for E, but our knowledge of goods is representative.
+And hence we have no reason to accept, and indeed, have reason to reject, (A) of The Ontological Thesis.
 Now consider: (r = there is no morally justifying reason for E, s = our knowledge of goods is not representative.)

 Case 2: r & s

 Again, understanding V to be the relevant property in respect to representativeness, Case 2 is no doubt possible.
 Suppose that there is no morally justifying reason for E. Suppose further that there is some good (or many goods) G that is far more valuable than any good that we know, but that it does not justify E (perhaps because it is not connected to E in the right way).
 In such an instance, Case 2 would be true: there is no morally justifying reason for E, and since we do not know G, our knowledge of goods is not representative.
-And hence we have no reason to accept, and indeed, have reason to reject, (B) of TOT.
-Thus, we have reason to reject both components of TOT and thus we have reason to reject TOT itself.
+And hence we have no reason to accept, and indeed, have reason to reject, (B) of The Ontological Thesis .
+Thus, we have reason to reject both components of The Ontological Thesis and thus we have reason to reject it itself.